neoclide/coc-python/Readme.md

 - `python.workspaceSymbols.exclusionPatterns`:Pattern used to exclude files and folders from ctags See http://ctags.sourceforge.net/ctags.html., default: `["**/site-packages/**"]`
 - `python.workspaceSymbols.rebuildOnFileSave`:Whether to re-build the tags file on when changes made to python files are saved., default: `true`
 - `python.workspaceSymbols.rebuildOnStart`:Whether to re-build the tags file on start (defaults to true)., default: `true`
-- `python.workspaceSymbols.tagFilePath`:Fully qualified path to tag file (exuberant ctag file), used to provide workspace symbols., default: `"${workspaceFolder}/.vscode/tags"`
+- `python.workspaceSymbols.tagFilePath`:Fully qualified path to tag file (exuberant ctags file), used to provide workspace symbols., default: `"${workspaceFolder}/.vscode/tags"`

 ## F.A.Q